 Step #4.
 Tap on Remove account.
 Make sure to do this for every Google account on your Android device.

 Step #5.
 You will have to re-enter your Google account.
-Open Settings → Account and then tap on Add Account.
+Open Settings → Account and then tap Add Account.
 (Go ahead with the on-screen instructions to add your account.)

 There are several apps including the system apps like Google Play Store which need others to work properly.
 You need to enable the apps which you have disabled.